-In Flatten Image Pelupessy continues his exploration into reproduction processes and combines digital and analogue techniques to examine the authenticity and value of reproduction.
-In a constant stream of images, the photographic print itself has become less valuable.
-Digital manipulations have become common in our everyday consumption of images.
-By reintegrating these manipulation processes into an almost tangible and unique photographic process, the photographic print becomes a unique object again.
-The works in this series look like layered collages but in fact, are direct photographs on light-sensitive paper.
-In a way, you could see it as a collage of light.
-Whilst making the photo, a series of in-camera interventions are done to alter the image.
-Sheets, stencils, etc. are put in the camera during the exposure time.
-The shapes that are created refer to the tools that are used in Adobe Photoshop such as the clone stamp or the brush tool.
+In Flatten Image (2019), Pelupessy combines digital and analogue techniques to examine the authenticity and value of reproduction.
+In a constant stream of images, the photographic print itself has become less valuable, and digital manipulations more common.
+By reintegrating these manipulations into an almost tangible and unique photographic process, the photographic print becomes a unique object again.
+The works in this series look like layered collages — but, in fact, they are direct photographs on light-sensitive paper.
+A collage of light, in a way.
+During the exposure, a series of in-camera interventions are done to alter the image: sheets, stencils, etc. are put inside the camera.
+The shapes that are created refer to the tools that are used in Photoshop, such as the clone stamp or the brush tool.
 All the works are therefore unique and come in an edition of 1.

 The Studio Sculptures (2017) is a site-specific project divided into four chapters, shown at four different locations at different times.
 The first presentation was at Galerie Caroline O’Breen, and the following ones — Art Rotterdam, Unfair Amsterdam, and Foam Talent exhibition in New York.
 In The Studio Sculptures, Pelupessy continues his exploration into the field of reproduction and takes it a step further into the physical object.
 The images of this series are images that (almost literally) put the process of photography on a pedestal.
 The photographs depict the tools used for creating that very same image.
 These works are photographed in the scale model, enlarged.
 As a result, the exhibition space is reproduced in a detailed 1:5 scale model, creating a loop for the visitors of the exhibition who will physically be standing in the space.
 Click here for a CV